CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 > ❓ Problem
 >
-> "How can we inspect the data in our program during runtime?"
+> "How can we check the values of variables in our program when it is being executed?"
-> In other words: "how can I print values to the terminal when my program is being executed?"

-In order to do this, we can use another function.

 ### Printing to the terminal

-In order to print an expression’s result to the terminal we can make use of a function called `console.log`.
+In order to check the values when our program runs, we can make use of a function called `console.log`.
-`console.log` will allow us to print expressions to the console.
-We also say that we log values to the console.
+`console.log` will allow us to log expressions to the console while our program is executing.
 This is very useful for complex programs when we need to inspect the result of certain expressions.

 Let's see how to use `console.log`

 In a file called `example.js`, we can write name of the function `console.log`.